Poufy/professorEST-api/README.md

 - [x] Convert JSON to HTML table
 - [x] Design the views with ejs
-- [ ] A field to lookup the maximum price
+- [x] A field to lookup the maximum price
 - [ ] Add a field to specify the language
 - [ ] Login system
-- [ ] Export HTML table as PDF
+- [x] Export HTML table as PDF
+- [ ] Convert the data from Excel to JSON
 - [ ] Host online

 ## License